-The Board is supported by qualified and competent Company Secretaries who are responsible for ensuring that the Company's Memorandum and Articles of Association, procedures and policies and regulations are complied with.
+The Board is supported by qualified and competent Company Secretaries who are responsible for ensuring that the Company's Constitution, procedures and policies and regulations are complied with.
 The Board is regularly updated and advised by the Company Secretaries on any new statutory and regulatory requirements in relation to their duties and responsibilities.
 The Board recognises that the Company Secretaries are suitably qualified and capable of carrying out the duties required.
 The Board is satisfied with the service and support rendered by the Company Secretaries in the discharge of their functions.